-TCDRS' diversified investment portfolio increased in total assets from \$29.2 billion to \$33.7 billion.
-The one-year total fund return was 16.6% after fees which was above the Board's Total Fund Policy Benchmark return of 15.9%.
-Over 10 years, the fund's 8.1% return exceeded the Board's Total Fund Policy Benchmark return of 7.1%.
-At the asset class level, TCDRS' passively-managed US equities portfolio returned 30.9% for the year.
-TCDRS' balance of active and passive developed international managers resulted in a 23.5% return, exceeding the benchmark return while the active global equity portfolio returned 34.4% vs. 27.7% for the benchmark.
-Emerging market equities had a 21.4% return compared to the benchmark of 18.4% with the outperformance due to active management.
-The active REIT portfolio's return of 28.6% exceeded the benchmark's 26.2% return while the MLP portfolio returned 12.9% compared to the benchmark's 6.6% exceeded the benchmark's 26.2% return while the MLP portfolio returned 12.9% compared to the benchmark's 6.6% return.
-The active core fixed income portfolio returned 9.1% relative to 8.7% for the benchmark and the hedge fund portfolio returned 10.7% compared to its benchmark return of 8.4%.
-The strategic credit asset class return of 7.9% trailed the benchmark's 14.0% return as this portfolio is more event-oriented and does not benefit as much as the overall high yield market from spread compression.
-The private equity program returned 17.3%, distressed debt returned 5.6%, direct lending returned 10.8% and the real estate program returned 7.6% for the year.
-Overall, aggregate manager outperformance contributed to the plan outperforming the total policy benchmark.
+TCDRS' diversified investment portfolio increased in total assets from \$33.7 billion to \$37.0 billion.
+The one-year total fund return was 10.5%, after fees, which was below the Board's Total Fund Policy Benchmark return of 12.4%.
+Over 10 years, the fund's 7.9% return exceeded the Board's Total Fund Policy Benchmark return of 7.1%.
+At the asset class level, TCDRS' passively-managed US equities portfolio returned 20.1% for the year.
+TCDRS' balance of active and passive developed international managers resulted in an 8.5% return, exceeding the benchmark return while the active global equity portfolio returned 31.3% vs. 15.9% for the benchmark.
+Emerging market equities had a 22.5% return compared to the benchmark of 18.3% with the outperformance due to active management.
+The active REIT portfolio's return of -1.9% exceeded the benchmark's -6.4% return while the MLP portfolio returned -25.1% compared to the benchmark's -28.7% return.
+The active core fixed income portfolio returned 9.8% relative to 7.5% for the benchmark and the hedge fund portfolio returned 10.6% compared to its benchmark return of 10.9%.
+The strategic credit asset class return of 0.9% trailed the benchmark's 5.6% return as this portfolio is more event-oriented and suffered losses during the March drawdown.
+The private equity program returned 27.4%, distressed debt returned 8.1%, direct lending returned 7.1% and the real estate program returned 0.1% for the year.
+Having exposure to cash during the market rebound and the underperformance of several asset classes led to the fund performing below the benchmark.

-In terms of asset allocation, the TCDRS Board increased the strategic credit and direct lending exposure by 4% and 1%, respectively, while decreasing the hedge fund portfolio by the same amount.
-Overall public equity exposure was lowered by 2% with a corresponding increase in private equity.
+In terms of asset allocation, the TCDRS Board increased both the private equity and distressed debt exposure each by 2%.
+Public US equity exposure increased by 4% with a 3% decrease in developed non-US equity and a 5% decrease in hedge funds.
+REITs increased by 1% with the allocation being shifted from MLPs.
 The fund added several strategic credit managers to increase diversification.
-The fund also committed to new private equity, private real estate, distressed debt and direct lending partnerships in accordance with its annual commitment budget.
+The fund also committed to new private equity, private real estate, distressed debt and direct lending partnerships in accordance with its annual commitment budgets.